replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 repl{{ KubernetesMajorVersion }}
 ```

-`KubernetesMajorVersion` can be compared to Semantic Versions (SemVers) like follows:
+You can compare the Kubernetes major version as follows:
 ```yaml
 repl{{KubernetesMajorVersion | semverCompare "< 2"}}
 ```

-The above template function will return `true` if `KubernetesMajorVersion` is less than `2`.
+This returns `true` if the Kubernetes major version is less than `2`.

 For more complex comparisons, see [Semantic Version Functions](https://masterminds.github.io/sprig/semver.html) in the sprig documentation.